smackers/democratizing-software-verification-workshop-2020/index.md

 This workshop will be held between July 19–24, 2020, and colocated with the [32nd International Conference on Computer-Aided Verification (CAV)][CAV].
 The workshop is chaired by developers of [SMACK] and [SeaHorn]:

-* Michael Emmi, SRI International
+* Michael Emmi, Amazon Web Services
 * Arie Gurfinkel, University of Waterloo
 * Jorge Navas, SRI International